 Senior rehabilitation can take place in a variety of settings.

-Skilled nursing facilities (SNFs), also called rehab hospitals, offer temporary, short-term housing and rehabilitation services for people who require 24-hour nursing services and skilled medical care.
+Skilled nursing facilities (SNFs), also called rehab hospitals, offer short-term housing and rehabilitation services for people who require 24-hour nursing services and skilled medical care.
 These inpatient rehab facilities typically have a clinical feel, with hospital beds and shared rooms.
 Meals, dietary counseling, and social services are often provided.

 Approved skilled nursing facilities may be covered by Medicare as long as your loved one enters the skilled nursing facility within 30 days of a hospital stay that lasted at least three days.